Skip to content

 Use the following steps to configure a new installation of Aerospike to run as a non-root user.

-1. If you haven’t already, install Aerospike as described in the install documentation.
+1. If necessary, install Aerospike as described in the install documentation.

 Terminal window